- About PSI

 Ever since the fossil sequence began being mapped around 1800, geologists noticed that striking "breaks" occurred in the sequence, when one group of fossilized species gave way to other groups during short intervals.
 Indeed, these breaks were the basis for dividing geologic time into different eras with different names.
 For example, the Paleozoic era gave way to the Mesozoic era of middle life forms, which in turn gave way to the present Cenozoic era of recent life.
 Prior to the 1980s, the causes of the breaks were unknown...

-In the late 1970s, a team of geochemists headed by Lewis Alvarez of Berkeley was studying chemical changes in soil layers corresponding to breaks in the fossil record.
+In the late 1970s, a team of geochemists headed by Luis Alvarez and his son Walter Alvarez, both with connections to the University of California at Berkeley, was studying chemical changes in soil layers corresponding to breaks in the fossil record.
 In the soil layer that separates the Mesozoic Era from the Cenozoic Era, dating 65 My ago, they found an excess of the element iridium, which is common in meteorites.
 Meteorites are believed to be fragments of asteroids.
 Therefore, the Alvarez team theorized that an asteroid had hit Earth at this time, and that the debris ejected from the explosion were spread in the soil layer.

 For about ten years, this theory was extremely controversial.
 However, compelling evidence has accumulated to support the theory.

 There are now many lines of evidence to prove that a relatively large impact happened 65 My ago.